* Caution ahead of Fed meeting, concerns about impact of Iraqi insurgency

 “While much of Iraq’s vital energy infrastructure and fields are in Shia-dominated southern Iraq, the negative news suggests the Iraqi government will have trouble controlling the situation,” strategists at Barclays said in a note to clients.

-Sterling was slightly down at $1.6976, after it climbed above $1.70 against the dollar for the first time in nearly five years on Monday on expectations that Britain might become the first major economy to tighten monetary policy since the 2008 financial crisis.
+Sterling was down about 0.1 percent on the day at $1.6962 .
+It climbed above $1.70 against the dollar for the first time in nearly five years on Monday on expectations that Britain might become the first major economy to tighten monetary policy since the 2008 financial crisis.

-The pound gained more than 1 percent since Bank of England Governor Mark Carney signalled the new tightening outlook on Thursday.
-His stance means the market will be paying close attention to the minutes of the BoE's June policy meeting on Wednesday.
-(Editing by Shri Navaratnam)
+The pound has gained more than 1 percent since Bank of England Governor Mark Carney signalled the new tightening outlook on Thursday.
+His stance means the market will be paying close attention to the minutes of the BoE’s June policy meeting on Wednesday, as well as to consumer inflation data due later on Tuesday.
+(Editing by Shri Navaratnam & Kim Coghill)